brooklynDev/airborne/README.md

             expect_json_types({name: :string, age: :int_or_null})
         end
     end

+Additionally, if an entire object could be null, but you'd still want to test the types if it does exist, you can wrap the expectations in a call to `optional`:

+    it 'should allow optional nested hash' do get '/simple_path_get' #may or may not return coordinates expect_json_types("address.coordinates", optional({lattitude: :float, longitutde: :float}))
+    end

 When calling `expect_json`, you can optionally provide a block and run your own `rspec` expectations:

     describe 'sample spec' do